fbpx

 A grief that remains present even after healing.

-That is not what my collectors experience.
+That is not the experience my collectors describe.

-It is not there to demand attention.
+The art is not there to demand attention.

 It is there to meet them where they are.